 Yangshuo has a lot to offer so most of the day is left free for you to explore at your own pace.
 You can walk into the surrounding karst summits or hire a bike and cycle through country back lanes.
 Alternatively, you can soak up the atmosphere of this beautiful riverside town.
 You may want to practice your bartering skills in the local market - here art students from Guilin sell their batiks, silk paintings, Tai Chi, cooking, calligraphy, mahjong, or you may be tempted to buy a 'Little Red Book'.
 Later on today we fly to Xian.
-Perhaps stopping at the Chinese Medical Research Centre en route to the airport.

-Accommodation: City Hotel (or similar)
+Accommodation: Union Alliance Atravis Hotel (or similar)